Brake. Hide. Compensate.

 Some devices try to capitalize on the benefits of multiple categories of muzzle device.
 You will probably find lots of compensator/muzzle brake hybrids, which try to simultaneously reduce muzzle movement and reduce recoil.

-PB Picks
+PB Picks:

 Some muzzle devices will require the use of either a crush washer or timing shims.
+Others have an integrated timing nut.
+Always consult the manufacturer’s instructions the appropriate method of installation.

 Image Credit: Luth-AR